 Most of us are so conditioned to eating dairy and gluten, that we don’t question our body’s response to it.
 Almost a third of the population today is lactose intolerant, which means their body can’t break down proteins present in milk.
 Gluten intolerance is slowly being recognized too and many more people are gluten intolerant than was previously thought.
 Sensitivity to lactose and gluten can impact the metabolic system and slow it down.
 If you notice bloating, cramping or other symptoms of indigestion after eating these foods, try to avoid them as much as you can.

 6. Limiting Your Food Options

 Research suggests that if your meals are highly repetitive, you’re more likely to experience strong food cravings.
 This might be because you’re unknowingly missing out on certain food groups and your body is desperate for them.
 Even if you eat a balanced diet but with no variation, you might still have cravings.
 This is because humans like variety, they aren’t conditioned to eating the same foods every day.
-Stick to a healthy diet, but try to rotate your
+Stick to a healthy diet, but try to rotate your meals frequently.

 7. Having Too Many Food Options

 On the other end of the spectrum, having too much variety in a meal could also make you eat more.
 If you have a lot of distinct flavor-profiles, your taste buds get excited and want to experience more.
 This compels you to keep eating even when you aren’t hungry anymore.
 You need to find a balance between eating too much variety and too little.
 Stick to simple, nutritious meals, but don’t eat the same thing every single day.